-The Project provides a unique opportunity to learn video production from professional artists and editors, using state-of-the-art high-definition cameras and the latest editing technology—all in a queer-positive group environment.
-Inside Out and Charles Street Video guide participants through a series of workshops in all aspects of video production—from script development to camera operation to editing and final post-production.
+The Project provides a unique opportunity to learn short filmmaking from professional producers, artists and editors, using state-of-the-art high-definition cameras and the latest editing technology—all in a queer-positive group environment.
+Inside Out and Charles Street Video guide participants through a series of workshops in all aspects of film production—financing, script development, casting, camera operation, editing, final post-production and marketing.

-· Applicants must have little to no experience making films or videos
+- Applicants must have little to no experience producing and making films or videos

 For more information please contact Winnie Luk, Director of Operations and Events at 416.977.6847 x 24 or email@example.com

 In 1998, with the support of Charles Street Video, Inside Out initiated the Queer Youth Digital Video Project to provide opportunities for youth to learn video production in a supportive atmosphere.
 The Youth Project provided young artists with the hands-on access to the latest video technology - which historically has been financially out of reach for most youth.
 As well, the Project provided one-on-one mentorship and training with professional artists.
 Often post-secondary programs do not offer safe, supportive, queer and anti-oppressive environments for queer youth to express themselves and be creative.
 The QYDVP provided this important outlet.
 Queer youth under the age of 25 were mentored through the process of making their first videos - from storyboarding and shooting to post-production and editing.
 In 2009, Inside Out switched to working with high definition camera equipment and produced HD videos, providing young artists access to the latest technologies in video production.